commschamp/comms_protocols_cpp_src/text/library/fields.md

 presented in this book doesn't require the field classes to exhibit polymorphic behaviour.
 That's why using inheritance between adaptors is not necessary, although not forbidden either.
-Using inheritance instead of containment has its pros and cons and at the end it's a matter of personal taste of what to use.
+Using inheritance instead of containment has its pros and cons, and at the end it's a matter of personal taste of what to use.

 Now it's time to use the parsed options and wrap the `BasicIntValue` with required adaptors: